This is an updated version of a blog post I wrote in 2016.

 Did you enjoy reading about this spring busy bag?
 If so, check out these

-other blog posts about fun activities from preschoolers:
+other blog posts about fun activities for preschoolers:

 - Craft + Math: Mermaid Math: Counting, Colors, and Patterns